spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 References
 ----------

-The adaptive trace model algorithm is based on work by D. Law, "Mitigating Resampling Noise for the JWST IFU Spectrometers with Adaptive Basis Spline Modeling" (in prep).
+The adaptive trace model algorithm is based on work by D. Law, "Mitigating Pixel Phase Artifacts for the JWST IFU Spectrometers with Adaptive Trace Modeling" (in prep).